tidika/Ecommerce-Microservice-App/README.md

 <!-- Add a blank line here -->
 ## Prerequisites
-The followings are prerequisites to completing the steps in this microservice deployment:
+The following are prerequisites to completing the steps in this microservice deployment:

 ### Install node in your environment and add it to path.
 You can find the installation steps [here](https://nodejs.org/en/download/package-manager).